Isotretinoin (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding or if you have liver disease, asthma, bowel or digestion problems, diabetes, vision or hearing problems, heart disease, pancreas problems (including pancreatitis), high cholesterol or fats in the blood, a history of anorexia, or bone problems such as osteoporosis.
-Tell your doctor if you or anyone in your family has had depression or any kind of mental illness.
-Tell your doctor if you drink alcohol regularly.
+- Tell your doctor if you are breastfeeding, or if you have liver disease, asthma, bowel or digestion problems, diabetes, heart disease, high cholesterol or triglyceride levels, a history of anorexia, or bone problems such as osteoporosis.
+Tell your doctor if you have a history of depression, or if you drink alcohol regularly.

 - Do not donate blood while you use this medicine or for 1 month after your last dose.

 - This medicine may make your skin more sensitive to sunlight.
 Wear sunscreen.
 Do not use sunlamps or tanning beds.